-On May 27, 2020, the Cabinet of Ministers of Ukraine adopted the State Programme to Boost the Economy to Overcome the Negative Consequences of COVID-19 Quarantine Restrictions for years 2020 - 2022.
+On May 27, 2020, the Cabinet of Ministers of Ukraine adopted the State Programme to Boost the Economy to Overcome the Negative Consequences of COVID-19 Quarantine Restrictions for years 2020-2022.

-The document contains the digital strategy for the recovery post COVID-19.
-The Programme envisages the actions to boost the economy and to create jobs opportunities in the Industry 4.0 sector.
+The document contains an action plan for digital recovery post COVID-19.
+The programme envisages the actions to boost the economy and to create jobs opportunities in the Industry 4.0 sector.
 They will be able to provide a significant impetus to post-pandemic economic development and to drive sustainable long-term growth.
-The Programme also provides a list of the economic activities that would get the greatest benefit from digitalisation, i.e. IT and programming services, science and education, healthcare, telecommunications and transport.
+The programme also provides a list of the economic activities that would get the greatest benefit from digitalisation, i.e. IT and programming services, science and education, healthcare, telecommunications and transport.